-A collective agreement is an agreement between an employer and a union that establishes working conditions.
+A collective agreement is an agreement between an employer and a union.
+It establishes the relationship between the employer and its workers.
 Sexual harassment on the job can be one of the working conditions that is dealt with through a collective agreement.

-Terms about matters such as wages and leaves must give workers at least what they would be entitled to under general Employment Standards.
+Terms about matters such as wages and leaves must give workers at least what they would be entitled to under employment laws.
 A collective agreement that deprives a worker of any right provided by law is of no effect.

-Collective agreements may also include a more expansive definition of sexual harassment and explicitly prohibit certain behaviours or actions.
+Collective agreements may also include a more expansive definition of sexual harassment than other laws and explicitly prohibit certain behaviours or actions.

 Workplace sexual harassment is often covered in three ways in collective agreements.
 There may be a general commitment to a harassment-free and discrimination-free workplace.
 This will often include a definition of harassment and a list of the prohibited grounds of discrimination.
-The collective agreement usually also lists the the employer's obligations including the employer's obligations to prevent harassment and discrimination and to deal with them if they occur.
-Finally the processes for dealing with an issue through a complaint or a grievance is generally outlined.
+The collective agreement usually also lists the employer's obligations.
+This can include the employer's obligations to prevent harassment and discrimination and to deal with it if it occurs.
+Finally, the processes for dealing with an issue through a complaint or a grievance is usually outlined.

 Because unions represent the workers, they have a duty to treat workers fairly.
 If they fail to do this, complaints can be made to the Labour Relations Board.

-If the matter is not settled at this stage the union and/or the worker can file a grievance.
+If the matter is not settled at this stage, the union or, in some cases, the worker can file a grievance.
 Workers may also ask that the matter proceed directly to the grievance process without trying more informal ways to resolve the issue.
-It may not always be safe to approach the other party directly and, in any event, it is never required.
+It may not always be safe to approach the other party directly.
+In any event, it is never required.

 Unions can take steps to protect a complainant from retaliation or other negative outcomes related to making a complaint or grievance.